nildt/small_dynupdater/README.md

 *	Use *always SSL* (power on the ssl check)
 *	Documentation
 *	Licence
+*	Improve IP extraction :P
+*	Add some funktions out of the two dns API e.g. to show all hosts... (get request)

 ## Debug
 :	Run make debug to create a verbose version in ./bin/